The four dimensional Yang--Mills partition function in the vicinity of the vacuum: Introduction and summary

-hence $e_{\rm eff}<e$ rendering the effective i.e. perturbatively quantum corrected gauge coupling constant {\it smaller} than its classical value.
-This is qualitatively consistent with the phenomenon of asymptotic freedom in pure non-Abelian gauge theories, the net effect of the highly counter-intuitive Yang--Mills charge anti-screening caused by virtual charged gauge bosons floating around the real ones.\footnote{Note that $\tau$ remains uncorrected in the full partition function in the Abelian case, cf. \cite{ete-nag}.}
+i.e. absorb $N$ into the classical $\tau$ in this way shifting it to $\tau_{\rm eff}=\frac{\theta}{2\pi}+ \frac{4\pi}{e_{\rm eff}^2}\sqrt{-1}$ where $e_{\rm eff}:=\frac{N}{2}e$ is considered as an effective i.e., perturbatively quantum corrected coupling constant (the inessential numerical term $\frac{2^{-\frac{11}{20}}}{\sqrt{\pi}} \cos\begin{smallmatrix}\left(\frac{11\pi}{40}\right)\end{smallmatrix} \Gamma\begin{smallmatrix}\left(\frac{9}{40}\right)\end{smallmatrix}=1.013...$ rather looks like a non-Abelian correction to the formal determiant).
+However the key property of $N$ i.e. that $1\leqq N<\sqrt{2}$ makes sure that $e_{\rm eff}<e$ rendering the effective gauge coupling constant {\it smaller} than its classical value.
+This is qualitatively consistent with our picture on asymptotic freedom in pure non-Abelian gauge theories, the net effect of a highly counter-intuitive Yang--Mills-charge-anti-screening-mechanism generated by virtual charged gauge bosons floating around the real ones.
+In addition it is well-known (cf. e.g. \cite{itz-zub}) that the presence of a non-trivial $\beta$-function in Yang--Mills theory is in conjunction with the breakdown of its classical conformal symmetry at the quantum level introduced by the formal integration measure lacking conformal invariance; hence our physical interpretation of Theorem \ref{fotetel} is consistent from this angle as well.